truust-io/docs.truust.io/content/getting-started.md

 ### Bank Account

+A bank account is an account assigned to its customers by a bank.
+It makes it possible to track the client's inflows, outflows and balances of money for this product or products.

 ### Customer

 Customers are the users who participate in an order.
 Can be a natural person (natural user) or a legal person (legal user) acting as a buyer (buying a product or a service) or as a seller (selling a product or a service).